noahehall/theBookOfNoah/architecture/rest.md

       - basically a set of various protocols that can be used to explore and execute web services
       - four layers
         - service transport
-          - transfers messages between differnet applications (http, smtp, ftp, etc)
+          - transfers messages between different applications (http, smtp, ftp, etc)
           - th
         - messaging (xml/json)
           - encodes messages in XML/JSON so that messages can be understood at each end